KrylovKit.jl

 • svdsolve: finding largest singular values based on Golub-Kahan-Lanczos bidiagonalization (see GKL)

-• exponentiate: a Lanczos based algorithm for the action of the exponential of a real symmetric or complex hermitian linear map.
+• exponentiate: a Lanczos or Arnoldi based algorithm for the action of the exponential of linear map.

 • expintegrator: exponential integrator for a linear non-homogeneous ODE, computes a linear combination of the ϕⱼ functions which generalize ϕ₀(z) = exp(z).